LikithaYogesh/WebVulnScanner/README.md

-# Site Secure: Advanced Website Vulnerability Scanner
+# Advanced Website Vulnerability Scanner

 Site Secure is a robust, automated vulnerability scanner designed to identify security flaws in web applications.
 By augmenting the capabilities of OWASP ZAP with custom scripts, dashboards, and a full-stack reporting interface, this tool empowers developers and security teams to proactively assess and harden their web applications against the OWASP Top 10 vulnerabilities and beyond.